-Dillard did well in high school, always playing shortstop, and Saltillo High won the state title his senior year.
-The summer before, the American Legion team from Tupelo, Mississippi on which Steve played won the Legion championship as well.
-Playing on a couple of standout teams like that, he got scouted a bit and attracted the attention of a bird dog scout in Tupelo, who recommended him to the San Diego Padres.
-His memory is that he hit around .520 for Saltillo High and he was drafted right out of high school by San Diego in the 13th round of the June 1970 draft, but had been granted a full scholarship to the University of Mississippi and elected to go to college instead.
+Dillard did well in high school, always playing shortstop, and Saltillo High won the state title in his senior year.
+The summer before, the American Legion team from Tupelo, Mississippi, on which Steve played won the Legion championship as well.
+Playing on a couple of standout teams like that, he got scouted a bit and attracted the attention of a bird-dog scout in Tupelo, who recommended him to the San Diego Padres.
+His memory is that he hit around .520 for Saltillo High and was drafted right out of high school by San Diego in the 13th round of the June 1970 draft, but had been granted a full scholarship to the University of Mississippi and elected to go to college instead.

-After his sophomore year at Ole Miss, though, the Red Sox drafted him in the second round of the June 1972 free-agent draft.
+After Dillard’s sophomore year at Ole Miss, though, the Red Sox drafted him in the second round of the June 1972 free-agent draft.
 Milt Bolling was the Red Sox scout.
-“He had this area and he signed me and Butch Hobson, Jack Baker, Sam Bowen, Andy Merchant, and I’m sure a lot of others, but those guys eventually got in the big leagues for at least a little bit of time. ..
+“He had this area and he signed me and Butch Hobson, Jack Baker, Sam Bowen, Andy Merchant, and I’m sure a lot of others, but those guys eventually got in the big leagues for at least a little bit of time. ...
 I think with the signing bonus and incentive bonuses they gave back then, it was probably worth about $35,000.”

 Dillard batted second and had a 2-for-5 game, scoring two runs and even stealing a base.
 He was flawless in the field, with eight chances.
 He enjoyed a .400 batting average his first year in the majors.
-“Everything was downhill there after that,” he jokes.
+“Everything was downhill there after that,” he joked.

 Between ’76 and ’77, there had been an interlude where Steve had played winter ball for Valencia Magallanes in Venezuela.
-Most of the position players were in the Pirates organization, but Steve was able to go in and played second base for a couple of months.
-The experience was “OK", but he did say at the time he’d never go back.
+Most of the position players were in the Pirates organization, but Steve was able to go in, and played second base for a couple of months.
+The experience was “OK,” but he did say at the time that he’d never go back.
 He wasn’t sure if it really helped him to develop in any way.
-Most of the players were American at that time, and Steve remembers the crowds as sometimes passionate.
+Most of the players were American at that time, and Steve remembered the crowds as sometimes passionate.
 “When Magallanes and Caracas played in Caracas, that was a big rivalry, I guess like the Red Sox and Yankees, so when they played, you might have 30,000 or so.
 Some big crowds there.”

 Early in December 1977, the Red Sox acquired second baseman Jerry Remy from the California Angels.
 “I knew it was going to be pretty crowded and I asked Haywood Sullivan, I called him and told him I wouldn’t mind getting traded if the opportunity was there.”
-The Red Sox accommodated him and on January 30, 1978, Dillard was traded to Detroit for two minor league prospects and some money.
-“They just tried to help me out, give me a chance.
+The Red Sox accommodated Dillard and on January 30, 1978, he was traded to Detroit for two minor-league prospects and some money.
+“They just tried to help me out, give me a chance.”
 He was optimistic about his chance to get more playing time with the Tigers, but that’s not how it worked out.
 “It looked like I was going to get a real good opportunity over there because they had a couple of young infielders and they didn’t know how much they were going to play or how well they were going to do, and that was Alan Trammell and Lou Whitaker.”
 Dillard platooned with Whitaker for the first month or so, but Lou “was just wearing it out, so I didn’t play very much after that.”

-After a full year with the Tigers, near the end of spring training 1979, Dillard was moved to the National League, traded to the Chicago Cubs "I got traded to the Cubs and spent three years with them.
+After a full year with the Tigers, near the end of spring training 1979, Dillard was moved to the National League, traded to the Chicago Cubs.
+“I got traded to the Cubs and spent three years with them.
 That was a good time.
 I enjoyed playing with them.
 The Red Sox, to me, were the greatest place to play in the American League and I thought the Chicago Cubs, that was the greatest place to play in the National League.”
 Partly it was the old ballparks that appealed to him, but more so the fans, with how devoted and “crazy about their teams” they were.
 Dillard hit .283 his first year with the Cubs, but tailed off sharply to just .225 his second year.
-The strike came in 1981, curtailing play for everyone, and Dillard’s average dropped a bit more to .218 in more limited action, though he still amassed 119 at-bats.
+The players strike in 1981 curtailed play for everyone, and Dillard’s average dropped a bit more to .218 in more limited action, though he still amassed 119 at-bats.
 “We came back and played after the strike.
 We were out about six weeks that year, and then came back and played.
-I don’t think I played hardly at all after the strike, and that was when the Cubs brought in Dallas Green from the Phillies to run their major league operation, and he released a bunch of guys.”
-Dillard was released on December 1981, but hooked on pretty quickly with the White Sox.
+I don’t think I played hardly at all after the strike, and that was when the Cubs brought in Dallas Green from the Phillies to run their major-league operation, and he released a bunch of guys.”
+Dillard was released on December 17, 1981, but hooked on pretty quickly with the White Sox.

 The White Sox saw other potential in Steve Dillard, though.
 “They wanted me to manage in the minor leagues at the end of that season but they released me to give me an opportunity to try to find a team to sign me in the major leagues.
 I really couldn’t find anybody.
 Everybody wanted the younger players, so I told them I would go to work and manage for them in the minor leagues.
 After the season ended, I got released again.
 I started calling other teams, trying to find a job as a player.
 I didn’t have any luck, so I called the White Sox back and said I’ll manage.
 I started managing with them in ‘83.
 I spent two years in the Gulf Coast League with Sarasota.
 At that time, we had moved down to that area, too, so it was pretty nice being at home all the time.
-I managed Double-A the next year, and we had a big changeover in general manager, farm director and all that.
+I managed Double-A the next year, and we had a big changeover in general manager, farm director, and all that.
 I went back down to the Gulf Coast and managed two more years there, I think.
 Then I went to the Midwest League, the last year I was with them.
 I was with them six years managing in the minor leagues.”

 “I was with the Astros after that for six years.
 I was infield instructor a couple of years and then I managed four years, I guess.
 Then I went with the Cubs in ’95.
 I was a hitting coach with Rockford in the Midwest League.
-After that season, my kids were all getting high school age and I wanted to see them play so I got out of affiliated ball after the ’95 season.”
+After that season, my kids were all getting high-school age and I wanted to see them play so I got out of affiliated ball after the ’95 season.”